kdgdkd/MIDItema/README.md

 }
 ```

-- clock_source_alias: A substring of the MIDI input port name that sends the clock.
+- clock_source: A substring of the MIDI input port name that sends the clock.

-- remote_control_alias: A substring of the MIDI output port name to send transport commands to (the port on which the master clock would listen to transport signals).
+- transport_out: A substring of the MIDI output port name to send transport commands to (the port on which the master clock would listen to transport signals).

+- midi_configuration: (Optional) Block to configure Program Change output.

+  - device_out: A substring of the MIDI output port to send Program Change messages to (e.g., the name of your synthesizer).

+  - channel_out: The MIDI channel (1-16) on which to send the Program Change messages.
+Defaults to 1.

 - osc_configuration.send: